tencurse/ao3-11ty-starter/src/docs/ADDING-WORKS.md

 layout: base.njk
 ---

-# Adding Works

-This guide will walk you through adding your own works to the archive.
-There are two ways you can go about this: the Markdown way or the HTML way.
+There are two ways you can go about adding your own works to the archive: the Markdown way or the HTML way.

-## Quick overview

 1. Create a file in `src/works/` named `{title}.md` or `{title}.html`
 2. Add frontmatter data at the top of the file
 3. Add the work content below the frontmatter
 4. Save and check the result in your browser

-## Using VS Code snippets
+### Using VS Code snippets

 If you're using [VS Code](https://code.visualstudio.com/), you can use snippets to automatically insert the frontmatter data: